chumaky/docker-images/README.md

 Common solution for such task today is to write some ETL via one of the numerous tools available.
 Within the ETL you will fetch the data from source systems, process/join them somehow and store the result in a some target system.

 This happens mostly because there is absent possibility to fetch and join the data from different databases within single `SELECT` statement.
-We call such approach `Heterogeneous SQL (HSQL)`.
+Such type of queries is called `Federated SQL` or `Federated Queries`.
 As a feature, it's available in a couple of products like `MS SQL Server` and `Informatica`.
 But both of them require commercial license to be bought.

-This project fills the gap and makes it possible to join data from different by vendor/nature databases in a single `SELECT` statement.
+This project fills the gap and makes it possible to join data from different by vendor or nature databases and datasources in a single `SELECT` statement.

 ### How It Works
 `Postgres` database has such a nice feature as `Foreign Data Wrapper`.